 Patrick Lorenzo, Associate Director of Admissions

-Born in the East Bay and raised in the South Bay I have come full circle.
-I spent my undergraduate years at Thurgood Marshall College in UC San Diego (Political Science and Urban Studies & Planning) and received my graduate degree from Saint Mary's College (Leadership).
-I thrived because of the undergraduate college system and through my involvement with organizations that celebrated culture, advocated for community outreach and produced hip-hop shows.
-After graduation, I stayed at UC San Diego, coordinating student activities.
-I returned to Silicon Valley at Santa Clara University coordinating admission events and the student ambassador program.
-At Saint Mary’s College, I oversee the Visitor Experience which includes the visitor center, preview days and the student ambassador program.
-I appreciate the genuine sense of community at the College and look forward to assisting prospective families navigate the college admissions process.
+Patrick grew up in the bay area and spent his undergraduate years at Thurgood Marshall College in UC San Diego double majoring in Political Science and Urban Studies & Planning.
+He also received his M.A. in Leadership from Saint Mary's College.
+He thrived because of the undergraduate college system and through his involvement with organizations that celebrated culture and advocated for higher education.
+After graduation, he stayed at UC San Diego, coordinating student activities.
+He returned to Silicon Valley at Santa Clara University managing both admission events and the student ambassador program.
+At Saint Mary’s College, he oversees the Visitor Experience which includes the visitor center, on campus programs and the student ambassador program.
+He also has served as a Regional Director for the Collegiate Information & Visitor Services Association.

 I graduated from Carroll College, a small, private, Catholic liberal arts school in Helena, Montana, in 2008 with degrees in English and English Writing, after coming from a large public high school in Ohio.
 I also earned an MFA in Poetry (a passion I developed as an undergraduate student) from Fairleigh Dickinson University in New Jersey, where I had the opportunity to study with poets writing on the front edge of contemporary technique.
 Saint Mary’s is my second professional stop, after three years as an admission counselor at Carroll.
 I certainly never thought I’d be where I am today, and that’s the most important lesson I’ve learned: if you allow yourself to follow your passions, you’re going to end up confronting yourself on a deeper level than if you had settled for convention.
 I love Saint Mary’s because the air is full of discontent here – this is a community of people who aren’t satisfied with the status quo, who don’t want to be told the meaning of life but want to discover it for themselves.
 It’s a rare place.
 Its location, nestled in the hills of the East Bay and mere miles from one of this continent’s great cities, certainly doesn’t hurt that distinction.
 I always enjoy working with bright students as they go through the exciting process of selecting a college, and I’m eager to talk to families about what Saint Mary’s can offer them.